casat/casat.github.io/content/_index.md

 ### [UNR IT](https://www.unr.edu/oit)

-Having an issue with your unr.edu account, MS Office Apps, Adobe Applications, or other UNR IT system, check here.
+Get help with your @unr.edu email, MS Office, Adobe products, or other UNR services here.

 <--->

 ### [UNR Workday](https://www.myworkday.com/wday/authgwy/nshe/login.htmld)

-Workday maintains UNR's HR portal.
-Here you can check HR and payroll requests.
+Workday is UNR's HR system.
+Within Workday you can manage HR and payroll requests.
 Login with your NetId.

 <--->

 ### [UNR Assetworks](https://www.bcnpurchasing.nevada.edu/asset-management/assetworks/)

-Assetworks is the system UNR uses to track and manage inventory.
+Assetworks is the system UNR uses to track and manage inventory and surplus requests.
 Login with your UNR NetId.

 {{< /columns >}}